AbeHandler/rookie/README.md

 #### Changes

-- 8/3/16 Add in all sentences scrolling after user study.
+- 8/3/16: Add in all sentences scrolling after user study.
 Change back to linear scaling.
 More event-y.
 See issue.
+- 8/4/16: Suggestion from reporter 8/3/16, show headline tooltips